Complete Guide to Buying the Best Industrial Air Compressor

 Cooling systems to choose from include:

-• Air-cool system: The air-cooling system utilizes a fan to cool the pump and vents excess heat into the ambient air.
+• Air-cool system: An air-cooling system utilizes a fan to cool the pump and vents excess heat into the ambient air.

 • Closed-loop dry cooling system: This system operates similarly to a car radiator or air conditioner coils.
 A coolant, usually glycol, circulates through closed coils, carrying heat away from the compressor pump and motor.
 Excess heat dissipates from the coils, re-cooling the liquid for the next cycle.